mchaker/goblin-bot/README.md

 - make changes in that branch
 - PR from that branch to master
 - delete work branch
+- (recommended) after merging and deleting the work branch from within the PR, run `git fetch -p` locally to keep a clean local workspace (prunes deleted branches)

-- one branch per feature/task/"deliverable"
+essentially, one branch per feature/task/"deliverable"